-Many websites offer the option of filtering holiday offers by accommodation type.
+On most websites, you can filter holiday offers by accommodation type.
 These vary widely - from free open wilderness huts in Finland, through architect-designed shelters in Denmark, to comfortable guesthouses and luxurious hotels.
 Simply browse and take your pick!

 ATOL stands for Air Travel Organiser’s Licence.
 If a package holiday you buy is ATOL protected, you’ll receive an ATOL certificate, which means that you will be financially protected.
 In case the tour company fails and you are abroad, your hotel costs and flights home will be covered.
 If you are still due to depart, then you will get a refund.